gwaribe/shop-it/docs/documentation.md

 ## Solution Overview

-Since most items have barcodes, we've designed an application where customers pick an item, scan the QR code, view item details and price, make an Mpesa payment, and receive a digital receipt—all without waiting in checkout lines.
+Since most items have barcodes, this application upgrades customer experience where one picks an item, scans the QRcode, view item details and price, makes payment via Mpesa, and receive a digital receipt—all without waiting in counters.

 ## System Features